-- 1 Tbsp Tones chicken soup base heaping Tbsp. taste, you might want to add more or less per your taste preference
+- 1 Tablespoon Tones Chicken Soup Base heaping Tbsp. taste, you might want to add more or less per your taste preference

-- While the vegetables are cooking, take the meat off of a rotisserie chicken and cut in small pieces.
+- In a soup pot, add the olive oil, onion, carrot, and celery.
+Sauté over medium-high heat.
+While the vegetables are cooking, take the meat off of a rotisserie chicken and cut in small pieces or shred.

 - I put in some of the softer skin pieces too as it gives the soup even more flavor.
 Add this to the kettle.
 Add the juice from the chicken container…pour it right into the kettle with the vegetables.